 In this course, we will cover the whole GIS production process from data modeling and acquisition to editing, analysis, and yes, cartographic output.
 GTECH 709 addresses students from both geography and other disciplines.
 Lecture examples, as well as hands-on exercises cover a range of application areas.
 The course itself is divided into two equally important parts: lectures, which introduce the theory of GIScience, and lab exercises, which help you to familiarize yourself with many aspects of the software.
 The lectures discuss concepts, data, tools, and major aspects to assignments.
 The laboratory sessions introduce the geospatial data and software tools needed for accomplishing the assignments.
 They will start at a very basic level, requiring little more than elementary experience with the Windows operating system.
-The course utilizes a variety of resources, including the energy and creativity of students in the class.
-Lectures and Labs will be supplemented with web-based learning materials from ESRI.
+Lectures and labs will be supplemented with web-based learning materials from ESRI.